1 / 10

 If you’re searching for a used Dacia Duster on a budget, you’re probably going to see the entry-level TCe 100 petrol engine coming up in results.
 Even the most leisurely of drivers will find this lacking - indeed, its lack of gusto means you’ll end up working it hard just to keep up with traffic, and good luck trying to join on a motorway on a short slip road.
 It’s just not pleasant.

-Most buyers will be best looking for a TCe 130 petrol engine.
+Most buyers will be best looking for a TCe 130 petrol engine with the Dacia Duster.
 This is the best combination of frugality and performance, with plenty of oomph for motorway driving.
-Its 10.6 second 0-62mph time sounds less than brisk, but it’s perfectly acceptable for a budget crossover.
-There is a more powerful 150PS version of the same 1.3-litre unit but it’s pricier, thirstier and a little pointless.
+Its 10.6 second 0-62mph time sounds less than brisk, but it’s perfectly acceptable for a budget small SUV.

 If you spend a lot of time traipsing up and down motorways or need to lug a caravan, look for a diesel.
 With 115PS, the 1.5-litre Blue DCi isn’t particularly powerful, but it feels punchier than the petrols in the real world.